AyrtonStout/Pacman/README.md

 ## Building and Running
 From the root directory, run "lein repl" and then execute the function (-main)

-Note that due to poor design the game will not run well on slower hardware in its current state.

 ###Additional Notes
+This was written by somebody who was just starting to learn Clojure and shouldn't be used as an example of how Clojure should be written.
+Also, due to a poor design decision the game will not run well on slower hardware in its current state.

 The faces used for the ghosts are of consenting coworkers / friends.
 I wasn't taking out my frustrations on them.